This page was printed from the South & West Devon Formulary and Referral site at

-If PD is suspected all patients regardless of age should be referred to a specialist untreated, for confirmation of the diagnosis.
-The diagnosis should be reviewed by the specialist at regular intervals (6-12 months) (NICE CG35 June 06)
+If Parkinson's disease (PD) is suspected all patients regardless of age should be referred to a specialist untreated, for confirmation of the diagnosis and assessment.
+Refer to the following Clinical Referral Guidelines:

 Elderly: Antiparkinsonism drugs carry a special risk of inducing confusion in the elderly.
 It is particularly important to initiate treatment with low doses and to use small increments.

 Successful long-term management requires multidisciplinary care and a team approach involving the General Practitioner, hospital specialist, district nurse and Parkinson's Disease Nurse Specialist (PDNS) together with the patient and their carer(s).
 The skills and services of the physiotherapist, speech and language therapist, occupational therapist, clinical psychologist and pharmacist are likely to be required at various stages of the disorder.
 Access to nutrition and dietetic services, skilled dental care and health information and educational services are also needed as part of the team.

 Levodopa as monotherapy should be offered to patients in the early stages of Parkinson's disease whose motor symptoms impact their quality of life.

 There may be individual patient specific reasons where monoamine oxidase B (MAO-B) inhibitors or dopamine agonists may be offered as an alternative 1st line treatment option in patients whose motor symptoms impact their quality of life.

 When motor symptoms do not impact on a patient's quality of life in the early stages of Parkinson's disease a choice of dopamine agonists, levodopa or (MAO-B) inhibitors should be considered.